DIASPlanetary/Saturn_LFEs/README.md

 ```
 git clone https://github.com/DIASPlanetary/Saturn_LFEs.git
 ```
 We recommend creating a new Python 3.13.1+ environment using your preferred tool.
-Install the required project packages in your newly created environment:
+Go into `Saturn_LFEs` and install the required project packages in your newly created environment:
 ```
 pip install --upgrade pip
 pip install -r requirements.txt